ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

         H P

 (``p-0.2+k2Fa9xZlb`` is a hashed version of ``p-0.2[H=impl-0.1:H]`` which will be used for symbols and filepaths.)
+The results are installed to the `Installed library database`_.

 Identifiers
 -----------